 The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions relating to the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant items subject to such estimates and assumptions include the useful lives of property, plant and equipment and intangible assets; the recoverability of deferred tax assets, property, plant and equipmentand inventory; indefinite reinvestment of subsidiaries' earnings; potential impairment of intangible assets, goodwill and other contingencies.
+Significant items subject to such estimates and assumptions include the useful lives of property, plant and equipment and intangible assets; the recoverability of deferred tax assets, property, plant and equipment of intangible assets, goodwill and other contingencies.
 Management bases its estimates on historical experience and also on assumptions that it believes are reasonable.
 Management assesses these estimates on a regular basis; however, actual results could differ materially from those estimates.